Fire inspections of San Angelo businesses are conducted on an annual basis.

 - Obstructed Exits: Exit pathways and aisles for the public shall not be less than 36” in width and must be clear at all times.
 (IFC 1017.2 and 1028)

 - Key Box: If there is a key box (also known as a Knox Box) for your business, make sure a working key is located in the box.
 (IFC 506.1)

 - Addressing: Numbers all new and existing buildings must be plainly visible and legible from the street or road fronting the property.
-Numbers shall be a minimum of 6” high, with a contrasting background.
+Numbers shall be a minimum of 4” tall with a half inch stroke, with a contrasting background.
 (IFC 505.1)